shurick81/Dynamics365Configuration/readme.md

 ### Examples

-Installing single server with organization
+Installing a single server with a an organization

 ```PowerShell
 $securedPassword = ConvertTo-SecureString "c0mp1Expa~~" -AsPlainText -Force